Asthma, Work-related

 What factors increase the chances of developing asthma?

 Back to topSome workplace conditions seem to increase the likelihood that workers will develop asthma, but their importance is not fully known.
-Factors such as the properties of the chemicals, and the amount and duration of exposure are important.
+Factors such as the properties of the triggers, and the amount and duration of exposure are important.
 However, because only a fraction of exposed workers are affected, factors unique to individual workers can also be important.
 Such factors include the ability of some people to produce abnormal amounts of IgE antibodies.
-The contribution of cigarette smoking to asthma is not known.
-However, smokers are more likely than nonsmokers to develop respiratory problems in general.

 How does the doctor know if a worker has asthma?

-Back to topSufferers from work-related asthma experience attacks of difficult breathing, tightness of the chest, coughing, and breath sounds such as wheezing, which are associated with air-flow obstruction.
+Back to topSufferers from work-related asthma experience attacks of difficulty breathing, tightness of the chest, coughing, and breath sounds such as wheezing, which are associated with airflow obstruction.
 Such symptoms should raise the suspicion of asthma.
-With work-related asthma, typically these symptoms are worse on working days, often awakening the patient at night, and improving when the person is away from work.
-While off work, sufferers from work-related asthma may still have chest symptoms when exposed to airway irritants such as dusts, or fumes, or upon exercise.
-Itchy and watery eyes, sneezing, stuffy and runny nose, and skin rashes are other symptoms often associated with asthma.
+With work-related asthma, typically, these symptoms are worse on working days, often awakening the patient at night and improving when the person is away from work.
+While off work, sufferers of work-related asthma may still have chest symptoms when exposed to airway irritants such as dust, fumes or upon exercise.
+Late-pattern asthma can make it challenging to associate asthma with workplace conditions.

-The health care provider will also ask about your work history, including questions such as:
+The health care provider may ask about your work history, including questions such as:

 - Are symptoms worse at work?

-- Do symptoms improve when away from work (e.g., vacation, weekends)?
+- Do symptoms improve when away from work (such as on vacation or weekends)?

 - Did the symptoms start as an adult, or when you changed jobs?